Spend your money on a great bottle of wine rather than these useless accessories

 When conventional methods work, there’s no reason to shell out $40 to $250 for something this lame.

 Although the chiller is dumb in execution, there is a rhyme and reason behind it.
 This, however, is where we move from ridiculous and inch towards the sublime.

 Sounds good, right?
-And $40 seems like a small price to pay for such a wine miracle.
+And it seems like a small price to pay for such a wine miracle.

-Probably the most controversial on this list is the ubiquitous aerator.
-Again, for around $40 (although they can run for a lot more), you’re promised better aroma and less tannic wine.
+Probably the most controversial on this list is the ubiquitous wine aerator.
+You’re promised better aroma and less tannic wine.
 This device makes decanting a wine defunct; it claims to do in seconds what a decanter does in an hour or more.

 The aerator made the list because it works too well; it strips flavors right out of the glass and homogenizes the wine.

 My husband and I did a grand experiment with an aerator we received as a gift.
 We decanted half a bottle of wine from Bordeaux, a wine that has a really strong earthiness to it.
 We then took the other half of the bottle and ran it through the aerator.
 Instantly there was a difference between the wines – the decanted wine started to taste better with a little air, although not dramatically different.
 The aerated wine tasted very smooth but lacked character.
 Never to let sleeping dogs lie, we continued running the wine through the aerator.
 By the fifth time, what was in the glass was a different wine from the original.
 By the 15th, the wine had no sense of place at all and was just a boring red wine.
 The decanted wine, on the other hand, still had earthy flavors and nice tannin.

 I love decanters.
 I think they’re great.
 I’ve mentioned them several times already.
 They’re a worthy investment if you have some extra money to spend (letting the wine sit in a regular wine glass works just as well if you don’t, by the way).